Uses

 - Brother iPrint&Scan Required to print with my laser printer.

-- EagleFiler Archiving Web pages in .pdf and non scholarly research
+- EagleFiler Archiving Web pages in .pdf and non scholarly research in .pdf.

 - Kobo ebook app